-2.1 The most recent Household Expenditure Survey (HES) was conducted in 2015-16 and provided information on the spending patterns of Australian households for the CPI 17th series, which was implemented in the December quarter 2017.
+The most recent Household Expenditure Survey (HES) was conducted in 2015-16 and provided information on the spending patterns of Australian households for the CPI 17th series, which was implemented in the December quarter 2017.
 When it’s available, the HES remains the primary data source for the CPI and SLCI weights.
-Following the 17th series review, data from the National Accounts will be the used to update the CPI and SLCIs weights until data from the next HES is available in 2021-22.
+Following the 17th series review, data from the National Accounts is used to update the CPI and SLCIs weights until data from the 2021-22 HES is available in 2023.

 - New dwelling purchase by owner-occupiers